Valencia-oh/PKMN-Jade/README.md

 - Bellsprout and Oddish -- Added to the Sprout Tower in the Morning and Day
 - Meowth -- moved to daytime on route 38
 - Larvitar -- added to both sides of Dark Cave
+- Xatu -- added on Route 42
 - Crobat --  added to Route 42 at Night and Ice Path
-- Girafarig -- added back to Route 43
+- Girafarig -- added back to Route 43 also route 42 during Morning and Day
 - Ampharos -- added to Route 43 in the Morning
 - Stantler -- added to Route 44 in Morning and Day
 - Poliwhirl -- added to Route 44 in Day